dw-data/executive-orders-Trump/README.md

 # Data sources & processing

-Data was last pulled from all sources on April 28, 2025
+Data was last pulled from all sources on April 28, 2025.

+You can review it in [this Google Sheet](https://docs.google.com/spreadsheets/d/1KrxeJ5sPvirGUhL9i0E4QmwiMQg5O8odtTOBXdEGuLg/edit?usp=sharing)

 ## Executive orders